symbioRahul/dotfiles/README.md

 * Powerline does not always work as intended.
 Look through the Powerline installation guide on github

-* Powerline will show weird icons by default in the powerline bar
+* Powerline will show weird icons by default in the powerline bar.
+Set the powerline mapping to 0 to fix this.

-* If there is errors involving vim error due to commaents in the vimrc, restarting your computer can fix the problems.
+* If there is errors involving a "vim error" due to comments in the vimrc, restarting your computer can fix the problems.
 Thanks Linus!

 ### Future Improvements